 26 Jan Droplet microfluidics for deep mutational scanning

 “Our approach leverages high-throughput microfluidic screening to analyze hundreds of thousands of caspase variants in tightly controlled in vitro reactions.
 The resulting data provides a large-scale and unbiased view of the impact of amino acid substitutions on the proteolytic activity of CASP3 and CASP7.
-We use this data to pinpoint key functional differences between CASP3 and CASP7, including a secondary internal cleavage site, CASP7 Q196 that is not present in CASP3.
-Our results will open avenues for inquiry in caspase function and regulation that could potentially inform the development of future caspase-specific therapeutics.”
+We use this data to pinpoint key functional differences between CASP3 and CASP7, including a secondary internal cleavage site, CASP7 Q196 that is not present in CASP3. “, the authors explained

 Figures and the abstract are reproduced from Roychowdury, H., Romero, P.A.
 Microfluidic deep mutational scanning of the human executioner caspases reveals differences in structure and regulation.
 Cell Death Discov.
 8, 7 (2022). https://doi.org/10.1038/s41420-021-00799-0 under Creative Commons Attribution 4.0 International License